perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 ![play_song](../../images/play_song.png)

 If a song has not yet been played, i.e. it's `lyrics_ptr_to_heap` has not been set (line 26), `play_song` will read in a line telling it the size of the file (`nbytes`).
 As you can see in the example song file shown above `Animal/tiktok.txt`is 2117 bytes.
 If we are inputting from stdin, we could put in a file size of our choosing, including -1.
 Then, our program mallocs a chunk of exactly `nbytes + 1` (if we were to give -1 as the size `nbytes` then it would `malloc(0)`.
 It then calls `memset` on the bytes just malloc'd, setting them to null bytes.
-Then it reads in `nbytes` of data into a heap chunk (if `nbytes = -1` it would read in -1 bytes which, as an unsigned int, is a lot of bytes).
+Then it reads in `nbytes` of data into a heap chunk.
+If `nbytes = -1` it would read in -1 bytes which, as an unsigned int, is a lot of bytes (the value will wrap around to MAXINT).
 So with this, we can import 44 songs, and use the last one to overwrite a heap chunk.

 Before we move on to exploitation, let's put on [more Ke$ha](youtube.com/watch?time_continue=4&v=sqV9iWiSWh8) and look at the last function of interest.